 Treatment for the condition can begin with at-home care, especially RICE therapy.
 Taking time to rest, ice, compress, and elevate the affected limb will reduce pain and inflammation, while also giving the body a chance to begin mending the damaged tissue.

-Professional care may include medication, exercise, orthotic devices, and sometimes even surgery.
+Professional care may include medication, exercise, orthotic devices, and sometimes even surgery or laser therapy.
 Medications like naproxen and ibuprofen are often effective at reducing both pain and inflammation, but we can prescribe stronger medication when needed.
 Stretches, strengthening exercises, and orthotics help to promote healing and strengthen the injured tendon.

 Surgery is reserved only for rare, severe cases.
 In most instances, this treatment means that the Achilles has become torn and requires a surgical procedure to fix it.